equinor/esv-intersection/README.md

 - **Miscellaneous**:
   - Architecture: A container component that holds several layers, specialized for the type of data and visualization they address (analogous to the VidEx-map component https://github.com/equinor/videx-map)
   - Browser support: Target Edge, Chrome, Firefox, Safari
-  - Styling: To be defined.
-Possibly SCSS or Emotion
-  - Testing:
-    - linting and unit tests, with test coverage - run automatically on Github Actions
+  - Linting and unit tests run automatically on Github Actions
-    - possibly snapshot tests at a later stage
-    - later on simulation tests, depending on resources and requirements
-  - Dependencies:
-    - _d3_
-    - each layer can include additional dependencies
-  - Accessibility: investigate compliance with WCAG2.1 (poossibly automatically)
-  - Publishing:
-    - automated
-    - both tagged releases (semantic versioning) and nightly

 ## Development methodology
-- The _Product Owners_ of the Intersection component are @farzadfz and @thuve
+- The project is maintained by the [VidEx team](https://github.com/orgs/equinor/teams/viz) (Software Innovation Stavanger) and the [Heap Purple team](https://github.com/orgs/equinor/teams/heap-purple) (Software Innovation Bergen)
-- Development is driven by _user stories_, created and prioritized by developers and POs together
+- TODO: Development is driven by _user stories_, created and prioritized by developers and POs together
-- User stories can be grouped into _milestones_.
-A milestone represents what is expected to be achieved in about 2 months of development
-- The development team has _planning meetings_ with the POs once a week
+- TODO: The development team has _planning meetings_ with the POs once a week
-- The development team has _daily standups_, POs participation is optional but very much encouraged
 - Development relies on a _project board_ hosted on github (https://github.com/equinor/intersection/projects/1)
 - During planning meetings, the `To do` column of the board is populated with user stories and tasks

-- What is placed in the `To do` column is expected to be completed in 1 week of normal work
-- At the developers discretion, a _technical planning meeting_ can be held after the planning
-- During a _technical planning meeting_, current user stories and tasks can be discussed and potentially split into smaller tasks
-- A _demo_ for the stakeholders will be held approximately every 4 weeks
-  - Stakeholders for the _WellX_ and _REP_ projects (including the _REP reference user group_) should be invited to the demo
+## Support
+If you are an equinor employee, the easiest way to get in touch with the maintainers is through the #esv-intersection channel on Slack.

+Otherwise, Github issues are the main communication channel with the maintainers.
+If you have a bug to report, a feature request, or need some help using the component, simply [create an issue in the repository](https://github.com/equinor/esv-intersection/issues) and one of the maintainers will pick it up.
+Before creating an issue, please have a look at the following guidelines.
+Also keep in mind that creating [Pull Requests](CONTRIBUTION.md) is very much welcome.

+### Help needed
+Describe your use case in details, make sure to include the version of the component you are using, and relevant software that are part of your pipeline (eg, Chrome/Firefox/Safari, Node, npm, …), including their version as well

+### Bug reports
+Follow the instructions from the _Help needed_ section above, but also include precise instructions about how to reproduce the bug.
+If any data is required for reproducing the bug, we need to have access to it as well.

+### Feature requests
+Give a precise description of your use case.
+It would be best if you could formulate your request as a user story, using the format `As a <subject> I would like to <the feature you need> so that <the task you want to accomplish>`

 ## Contribution

 See the contribution [page](CONTRIBUTION.md)

+## License
+The large majority of the files in this repository are released under the [MIT license](LICENSE).
+There are 2 exceptions:
+- the [CONTRIBUTION.md](CONTRIBUTION.md) file, which uses _BSD 2-Clause "Simplified" License_, as described at the end of the file itself
+- the content of the [esv-intersection-data](https://github.com/equinor/esv-intersection-data) submodule uses the same license as Equinor's [Volve dataset](https://data.equinor.com/dataset/Volve), which is also available in the submodule

 ### Storybook

+TODO: this should be probably moved to CONTRIBUTION.md

 ```bash
 npm run storybook